bodaro/riveroad/house.md

   * Even though many neighbor dogs come to this property, nonetheless, make sure to pick up any of _your_ dog's poops.
   * Be especially careful that your dogs do not poop on the neighbor's property.
   * I realize that other neighborhood dogs will poop on the property, but that is no excuse for you to not pick up your dog's poops.
+* You must crate your dog if you leave it alone in the house.
+There are no exceptions here.
+  * Beginning 2020 I will have a crate available in the garage
+  * In the past, dogs were left alone in a strange house (in the woods).
+Invariably they destroy something trying to espace.
+  * Typically they will scratch the doors, trim around the doors and doorjams.
+  * The cleaners will inspect closly for any damage and you will be responsible for re-sanding and staining the door and trim
+  * In the past dogs have also ripped up the kitchen floor (you will see the result of that when you enter the house).
+I don't appreciate this.

 ##### Lost and Found (for Airbnb)